avivi55/wms/README.md

 - high chance of death upon being hit
 - heamorage
 - limp
-- gabbing your mate when his limp
+- grabbing your mate when he is limp
 - ACE like diagnostic sheet
 - Death screen
 - low health effects